Radicals: Rational and Irrational Numbers

 Rational and irrational numbers

-The rational numbers are the ordinary numbers of arithmetic: the whole numbers, fractions, mixed numbers and decimals; together with their negative images.
+The rational numbers are the everyday numbers of arithmetic: the whole numbers, fractions, mixed numbers, and decimals; together with their negative images.
 A rational number has the same ratio to 1 as two natural numbers.

 That is what a rational number is.
 As for what it looks like, it can take the form , where a and b are integers (b ≠ 0).

 Problem 4.
 Which of the following numbers are rational?